Jordan-Glass/shuttle/README.md

 - [x] Table of Contents
 - [x] Configurable cards layout

+## Licensing

+This theme is licensed under MIT, the text of which is available in the `LICENSE` file.
+This is because it is forked from Apollo, which is licensed under MIT.

+This excludes content in `static/fonts`.
+Archivo, Cascadia Code and Oswald are licensed under the OFL.
+The text of this is available in each font folder.

 ## Installation

 I've created this theme entirely for use on my own blog.
 I provide no guarantees it will work for you, nor any support if it doesn't.